chefk5/products-app/README.md

 ### Prerequisites

 - Used node version 18.18.
-Please use nvm to switch to the desired version.
+You can use nvm to switch to this version.

 ### Installation & Starting the app